net-brain/AnynodeExporter/README.md

       - targets: ['anynodeexporter: 9910']
 ```
 Note that the URL `anynodeexporter: 9910` is derived from the name given in the` docker-compose.yml` under `services`.
-# Starting and stopping the system
-You can start the system by entering `docker-compose up -d`.
-This must be done in the directory in which the file `docker-compose.yml` is located.
-To stop docker-compose down to exit normally, or docker-compose down --rmi all to exit and remove the execution data.
-For further commands please consult the documentation of docker-compose.
-When Anynodeexporter and prometheus have started, you can check the operational readiness by calling the URL http://servername:9910/ metrics.
-The anynode nodes should now be displayed here:
-<<picture>>

 # Exporter's metrics
 Anynodeexporter reads the following metrics from anynode:
  - Nodes and their status (anynode_node_state)